juhp/fbrnch/README.md

 - Lightning talk at devconf.cz 2021: [youtube](https://www.youtube.com/watch?v=O2-6rDuPMRA&t=2s)

 ## Contribute
-Bug reports, feedback, and pull requests welcome.
+Bug reports, feedback, and pull requests are all highly appreciated.

 Please report any unsupported or unintuitive workflow steps.

 See the TODO list and also the FIXME comments scattered across the source.
-Do open an issue before embarking on large changes.
+Do open an issue before embarking on larger changes.

-People who have committed:
+Authors of the code:

 <a href="https://github.com/juhp/fbrnch/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=juhp/fbrnch" />